 Key Stage 4 Chemical analysis

 Dr Martin Arrowsmith is a medical device consultant with over forty years' experience in healthcare science.
 Following completion of his research into novel drug delivery systems at Nottingham University, Martin investigated the physical chemistry of new drugs before joining 3M in pharmaceutical development.
 He later transitioned to support 3M's UK and European wound care and infection control business.
-During his 33 years with the company, Martin mentored many new recruits and is now looking forward to judging the Science Detectives Challenge.
+During his 33 years with the company, Martin mentored many new recruits and is looking forward to judging the Science Detectives Challenge again.